smartinrub/sergiomartinrubio.com/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 ## Operations
 ### Query

-Queries are used to retrieved data, and you should use them to perform read operations in your service.
+Queries are used to fetch data, and you should use them to perform read operations in your service.
 Here there is an example:

 ```graphql
 query {